guanyilun/galilei/README.md

     'a': np.random.rand(1000),
     'b': np.random.rand(1000)
 })
-def test(a=1, b=1):
+def myfun(a, b):
     x = np.linspace(0, 10, 100)
     return np.sin(a*x) + np.sin(b*x)
 ```
 Here we are just making 1000 pairs of random numbers from 0 to 1 to train our function.
-When executing these lines, the emulator will start training, and once it is done, the original `test` function will be automatically replaced with the emulated version and should behave in the same way, except much faster!
+When executing these lines, the emulator will start training, and once it is done, the original `myfun` function will be automatically replaced with the emulated version and should behave in the same way, except much faster!
 ```
 Training emulator...
 100%|██████████| 500/500 [00:09<00:00, 50.50it/s, loss=0.023]